-Francis D Shelden had an interest in the oil industry, which is an interesting parallel to Bill Allen, who led VECO and worked as an undercover employee of a federal agency for decades before 'seeming' to assist in exposing political corruption.
+Francis D Shelden had an interest in the oil industry, like Bill Allen, who led VECO and worked as an undercover employee of a federal agency for decades before 'seeming' to assist in exposing political corruption.

 Allen's business developed smoothly.
 When he would be caught in an inappropriate sexual situation the FBI would arrange for the case to disappear.